korn20123/chatbot/README.md

 # Chatbot Node.js Application

 ## Overview
 This is a simple chatbot application built with Node.js.
-It provides a commandline interface for users to interact with a bot, leveraging basic natural language processing and predefined responses.
+It provides a commandline interface for users to interact with a bot, leveraging basic natural language processing and ai responses.

 ### Features
 - Real-time chat functionality